vorbeiei/kelctl/README.md

 #### `validate` function

-This function will validate a PulseList to make sure that current values are below provided limit value.
+This function will validate a PulseList to make sure that current values are below provided limit value and current slope values are below device limit.
 Will raise [ValueOutOfLimitError](#valueoutoflimiterror-class) if validation failed.
 Needs a **limit**(value in amps, float) as argument to compare against.
 Typically, limit should just be the set device limit.
 `dyn5List.validate(20.34)`